Zemchar/OpenProto/README.md

 4. Run `sudo python3 main.py` to start the program
 5. Connect to the web interface via your raspberry pi's IP address, adjust your settings, and go!

 > [!WARNING]
-> This server is NOT secure.
+> **This server is NOT secure, nor was it designed to be!**
+>
-> The idea is you run this only on a local network, like a phone hotspot!
+> The idea is you run this only on a local network YOU control, like a phone hotspot or your local home network!
-> In this case your weakest link is the security of the network this is connected to.
-Don't leave this passwordless
+>
-> Be careful who you give access!
+> Do **NOT** expose this server to the internet and be careful to whom you give access
+>
+> If you want access beyond your local net, consider setting something like [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) up instead

 #### Depends On:
 - [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix)